ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 ## Gameplay

-Bomb hostages never panic, and Detonator Dick is less likely to do a revenge-splode.
+Changes from [Calm Hostages](https://steamcommunity.com/sharedfiles/filedetails/?id=1967531389) mod: Bomb hostages never panic and run at you, and Detonator Dick is less likely to do a revenge-splode.

 ## Assaulter